John Dempsey Parker works to support and cultivate resilient and creative community leaders, faith communities, and social entrepreneurs.

 - watershed and bioregional stewardship and re-inhabitation, wilderness preservation, and a thriving wild Creation

 John also supports others in their vocational development – helping them discern how to share their time, talents, gifts, relationships, and resources with others.

-Vision, Vocation, and Commitments :: John Dempsey Parker aims for his efforts to support and strengthen intergenerational, multicultural, multiracial, decolonizing, and abolitionist organizing for racial, economic, and environmental justice towards collective liberation.
+Vision, Vocation, and Commitments :: John Dempsey Parker aims for his efforts to support and strengthen creative, intergenerational, multicultural, multiracial, multi-faith, multi-sector, decolonizing, and abolitionist work for racial, economic, and environmental justice towards collective liberation.

-John’s current partners, collaborators, and colleagues include the Institute for Emerging Issues at NC State University, the NC Rural Center, the Beloved Community Center, Repairers of the Breach, and Bartimaeus Cooperative Ministries.
+John’s current partners, collaborators, and colleagues include the Institute for Emerging Issues at NC State University, the Beloved Community Center, the NC Council of Churches, Kim Pevia, the NC Rural Center, the Ormond Center at Duke Divinity School, Zen Peacemakers, Bread Loaf Mountain Zen Community, and board service with Repairers of the Breach, and Bartimaeus Cooperative Ministries.
 John splits his time between North Carolina and Louisiana, and primarily works in communities throughout in the U.S. South.

 John’s career includes directing a community development collaborative, community development finance, business and organizational development, teaching cultural and applied anthropology and nonprofit management, ethnographic research, and a variety of consulting work with small businesses, nonprofits, and philanthropic organizations.